aws-samples/shopfloor-connectivity/docs/sfc-configuration.md

+SFC employs a modular configuration approach, separating generic core data from adapter-specific data.
+This design allows the SFC Core to operate with abstract, non-adapter specific information while passing specialized configuration data to individual adapters.
+This separation enables the addition of new adapters with unique configuration requirements without necessitating changes to the SFC core.

-As different protocol and target adapters need specific configuration data the SFC configuration data the SFC configuration consists of generic and non-adapter specific data which is abstract and used by the SFC Core, and extensions of the generic core data classes that contain additional and specific data for that adapter.
-The core will only use the generic configuration data and will pass the adapter specific configuration data to the adapters.
-The implementation of the adapters is responsible for handling the specific configuration data.
-This separation of generic and specific data makes it possible to add new adapters, using their own specific configuration data, without the need to make changes to the SFC core.
-Additionally, the adapter can optionally implement specific logic to validate the provided configuration data.
-The SFC Core does provide a configuration reader, which is used by the core, as well as by the target adapters, to read, validate and replace placeholders in a consistent way.
+The configuration structure includes generic core data used by the SFC Core and adapter-specific extensions of core data classes.
+Adapters are responsible for handling their specific configuration data, with the option to implement custom validation logic.
+The SFC Core provides a consistent configuration reader used by both the core and target adapters for reading, validating, and replacing placeholders in configuration data.

-To protect the configuration from unauthorized modification SFC has tooling and an API to sign the configuration data.
+To ensure configuration integrity, SFC incorporates tooling and an API for digitally signing configuration data.
+The SFC Core verifies this signature and rejects configurations that fail verification, protecting against unauthorized modifications.
-The SFC Core will use the digital signature from the configuration data and reject it verification fails.

-As the core only is aware of its input sources and output targets by name.
-The parts of the configuration model which are used by the core do not contain any protocol or target-specific information.
-The core knows its input and outputs only by its identifiers.

-The configuration model for each type of input protocol and a target does contain their specific details.
-SFC implements a configuration layer that gives each adapter or target its specific view of the configuration data.
+The core's awareness of input sources and output targets is limited to their identifiers, maintaining abstraction from protocol or target-specific details.
+Each adapter type (input protocol or target) has its own configuration model containing specific details.
+SFC's configuration layer provides each adapter or target with a tailored view of its configuration data, preventing dependencies, mix-ups, or redefinition of attributes across different types.

-As a result, the core and each protocol or target can have their view of its specific configuration data, without dependencies, mix-up, or re-definition of attributes used by other types.

-To load the configuration data from a JSON source, the consumer makes a call to the configuration layer, specifying the class that implements the type-specific model of the data.
-These classes can optionally implement additional logic to validate the loaded data, which can raise a configuration exception, including a detailed description if the data is not valid according to the validation logic.
+For loading configuration data from a JSON source, consumers call the configuration layer, specifying the class implementing the type-specific data model.
+These classes can optionally include additional validation logic, raising detailed configuration exceptions for invalid data.

+This comprehensive approach to configuration management ensures flexibility in adapter integration, maintains security through digital signatures, and provides clear separation of concerns in configuration handling across the SFC system.

 ## Configuration placeholders